Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/Introduction_To_Dapps/Introduction_To_Dapps_Slides.md

 ## About Runtime Calls

-- Not a storage item or constant, but a function that returns a value.
+- Not a storage item or constant, but a function that returns a value
-- Also compiled into the WASM runtime, but not exposed by metadata.
+- Also compiled into the WASM runtime, but not exposed by metadata
 - Runtime APIs can be useful for dapps:
-  - Performing additional calculations with on chain data.
+  - Performing additional calculations with on chain data
-  - Type conversions.
+  - Type conversions
-  - Key generation and decoding / light-weight computation.
+  - Key generation and decoding / light-weight computation

 ---v

 ## Summary

-- Dapps (generall) need to know metadata of a chain to communicate with it.
+- Dapps (generall) need to know metadata of a chain to communicate with it
 <!-- .element: class="fragment" -->
-- Chain-level info: block::{events, extrinsics}, genesisHash, transactionVersion, etc, can be queried.
+- Chain-level info: block::{events, extrinsics}, genesisHash, transactionVersion, etc, can be queried
 <!-- .element: class="fragment" -->
-- Runtime constants and storage items can be queried.
+- Runtime constants and storage items can be queried
 <!-- .element: class="fragment" -->
-- Runtime calls are an additional means to query values derived from runtime.
+- Runtime calls are an additional means to query values derived from runtime
 <!-- .element: class="fragment" -->
-- Substrate exposes HTTP and Websocket endpoints, implements JSON RPC protocol.
+- Substrate exposes HTTP and Websocket endpoints, implements JSON RPC protocol
 <!-- .element: class="fragment" -->
-- All these communication methods should be supported in a good API - more on this later.
+- All these communication methods should be supported in a good API - more on this later
 <!-- .element: class="fragment" -->

 ---

-## Interacting with Web Extensions
+# Interacting with Web Extensions

 ---v